openstack-archive/fuel-docs/pages/install-guide/networks.rst

   nova secgroup-add-rule default tcp 22 22 0.0.0.0/0

 IP ranges for Public and Management networks (172.16.*.*) are defined in ``config.sh`` script.
-If default values doesn't fit your needs, you are free to change them, but before the installation of Fuel Master node.
+If default values don't fit your needs, you are free to change them, but before the installation of Fuel Master node.